BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

 # netspooky's bye: 84 bytes total, 23 bytes of code

-An advantage of emulation over debugging is that the emulated instructions have no effect on the host system.
-Even if the program being emulated contains code that could potentially damage the system it runs on, it is not being executed, so there is no danger (unless there is some way to escape from the emulator, e.g. [QEMU VM escape](http://www.phrack.org/papers/vm-escape-qemu-case-study.html)).
+An advantage of emulation over debugging is that the emulated instructions (should) have no effect on the host system.
+Even if the program being emulated contains code that could potentially damage the system it runs on, its are not actually being executed by the CPU, so emulation poses much less risk than debugging
+(unless there is some way to
+escape from the emulator, e.g. [QEMU VM escape](http://www.phrack.org/papers/vm-escape-qemu-case-study.html)).
 This is useful for analyzing viruses, crimeware, etc. and in this case [@Netspooky's `bye` binary](https://github.com/netspooky/golfclub/blob/master/linux/bye.asm) which executes the
 [`reboot` syscall](http://man7.org/linux/man-pages/man2/reboot.2.html) with the `LINUX_REBOOT_CMD_POWER_OFF` argument: